 FEDERAL: In addition to traditional SBA funding program, the CARES Act has established several new temporary programs.
 The Small Business Administration (SBA) will provide 100% federally-backed loans to eligible small businesses and 501(c)(3) non-profits with less than 500 employees.
 These will be issued through banks and other lenders.
 These loans will NOT require SBA pre-approval.

-- Economic Injury Disaster Loan (EIDL) This loan will provide economic relief to small businesses and non profits that are experiencing temporary loss of revenue.
+- Economic Injury Disaster Loan (EIDL): This loan will provide economic relief to small businesses and non profits that are experiencing temporary loss of revenue.
 FAQ regarding the Covid-19 EIDL can be found here.

 For more information about loan programs you may be eligible for, visit the SBA's coronavirus web page.